CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2 - Orbits.md

 \tag{19}
 }
 ```
-By the Pythagorean theorem then,
+Additionally, by the Pythagorean theorem then,
 ```math
 \begin{align}
 r^2 &= (a\cos E - ae)^2 + (b\sin E)^2\\